Dr. Tessa Gengnagel

 CV

 Tessa Gengnagel has been employed at the CCeH since October 2013.
 Originally employed as a student assistant in the project management of the Marie Curie ITN DiXiT (Digital Scholarly Editions Initial Training Network) while studying for her Master’s degree, she now works as a postdoc in the management of the CCeH.
-From 2015–2018, she was a fast-track PhD scholar at the a.r.t.e.s.
-Graduate School for the Humanities Cologne and completed her doctorate under Prof. Manfred Thaller in the field of historical-cultural information processing (defense January 2021).
 She completed her B.A. in History and Latin Philology of the Middle Ages at the Albert-Ludwigs-Universität Freiburg in 2009–2012.
 There she worked as a student assistant at the Department of Medieval Latin Philology, the Department of History and the FRIAS.
 She then studied European Multimedia Arts & Cultural Heritage Studies for her M.A. at the University of Cologne and the Karl-Franzens-University Graz.
+Between 2015 and 2018, she held a fast-track PhD scholarship from the a.r.t.e.s.
+Graduate School for the Humanities Cologne.
+She defended her thesis, supervised by Prof. Manfred Thaller, in January 2021.
+It was published as a monograph in February 2024 and awarded with the Offermann-Hergarten-Prize by the University of Cologne.

 In addition to her work at CCeH, she is also involved in the DHd working groups Theory and Empowerment.
 She is a founding member of the Digital Medievalist Postgraduate Committee and co-founder and former editor, host and producer of the podcast Coding Codices.